 Subaru Warranty Coverage For New Cars

-Including the New Vehicle Limited Warranty, a total of five warranties are included with the purchase of your new Subaru with varying term lengths.
+Including the 3-year/36,000-mile New Vehicle Limited Warranty, a total of five warranties come with the purchase of your new Subaru.
+Different parts of the Subaru warranty have varying term lengths:

 What’s Not Covered By Subaru’s Warranty?